Teaching / Research Interests

 Durham, NC 27708

-Aaron Chatterji, Ph.D. is an Associate Professor at Duke University’s Fuqua School of Business.
-He previously served as a Senior Economist at the White House Council of Economic Advisors (CEA) where he worked on a wide range of policies relating to entrepreneurship, innovation, infrastructure and economic growth.
+Aaron Chatterji, Ph.D. is a Professor at Duke University’s Fuqua School of Business and Sanford School of Public Policy.
+He previously served as a Senior Economist at the White House Council of Economic Advisers (CEA) where he worked on policies relating to entrepreneurship, innovation, infrastructure and economic growth.
+Chatterji is a Research Associate at the National Bureau of Economic Research and was previously a visiting Associate Professor at The Harvard Business School.

-Chatterji is a term member of the Council on Foreign Relations and previously worked as a financial analyst at Goldman Sachs.
+Chatterji was previously a term member of the Council on Foreign Relations and worked as a financial analyst at Goldman Sachs.
 He received his Ph.D. from the Haas School of Business at the University of California at Berkeley and his B.A. in Economics from Cornell University.